How to make panko bread crumbs from stale bread? Its very quick and easy to make homemade bread crumbs using day old bread that might be going stale.

 Ingredients

-- 1 roll Ciabatta Stale or about 2 days old
+- 1 roll ciabatta Stale or about 2 days old

-- 1 tsp Parsley Dried
+- 1 tsp parsley Dried

-- 1 Tbsp Oregano Dried
+- 1 Tbsp oregano Dried

-- 1 tsp Basil Dried
+- 1 tsp basil Dried

-- ½ tsp Salt Optional
+- ½ tsp pink salt Optional

 Instructions

-- Grind everything to Panko texture
+- Grind everything to Panko texture.

-- Use it immediately or store in the refrigerator
+- Use it immediately or store in the refrigerator.

 I always have leftover baguettes because Connor won’t eat the last sandwich knowing I am going to make these Panko crumbs for topping his mac and cheese!